sttp-book/sttp-book/chapters/pragmatic-testing/testing-pyramid.md

 In previous chapters we studied different techniques to derive test cases for requirements with single responsibilities (tested via specification-based techniques) and source code that could fit into a single unit/class (tested via structural techniques).

-A large software system, however, is composed of many of these units and responsibilities which form its complex behaviour.
+A large software system, however, is composed of many units and responsibilities.

 In this chapter we are going to discuss the different **test levels** (i.e., unit, integration, and system), their advantages and disadvantages, and the trade-offs that a tester has to make in real-world testing.